Saptakcodes/WasteManagement-PS-60-SIH-Frontend/README.md

 ---

 ## 🌟 Overview
-The Waste Management System is a **modern web application** designed to streamline waste collection processes, facilitate complaint management, and provide analytics for **municipal corporations, vendors, and residents**.
+The proposed solution is a QR code-based digital waste management system integrated with a gamified rewards platform.
+The prototype consists of a QR Code generation and scanning system, a centralized backend platform, a gamified rewards engine (GreenGuard), and a multi-role user interface (for Citizens, Collectors, and Supervisors).

 The system supports **multiple user roles** with tailored interfaces and functionalities.

 ---